Start today for FREE.

 Step 1: Serve Notice

-The landlord must serve a written notice to the tenant stating the reason for eviction and the time frame for compliance.
+Landlords must serve written notices to tenants stating the reason for eviction and the time frame for compliance.

 Step 2: File Eviction Lawsuit

-If the tenant does not respond or comply, the landlord can file a summons and eviction petition with the district court.
+If tenants do not respond or comply, landlords can file a summons and eviction petition with the district court.

 Step 3: Schedule Hearing Date